Chamberlain91/Rollerblade/README.md

 By default, `rollerblade` will output files adjacent to input file if the `-o` option is not specified.

-Sourcemaps are written next to the output file as `.js.map`.
+External sourcemaps are written next to the output file as `.js.map`.

 ## Javascript API